jackokring/KRTPluginADemo/docs/rocket.md

 With a bit of planning this might be a nice module.
 I'm imagining something like time, polyphony and some other control CV for indexing the `J` arrays returned.
 Of course it will be a bit inefficient as parsing and stringifying floats might be quite division intensive.
 But, the goal is to make the change over between arrays synchronous in some fashion.

+# Latest

 ## So `KRTPluginJ` Then

 The starting repository is here.
-Not much done yet apart from [planning](https://github.com/jackokring/jqt-chromebook-arm/blob/libj-wrapper/VCVRack.md) how it will work, and what front panelage might be needed.
+Not much done yet apart from [planning](https://github.com/jackokring/jqt-chromebook-arm/blob/libj-wrapper/README.md) how it will work, and what front panelage might be needed.
 It has to be external to the `KRTPluginA` which has a MIT licence as `J` is all GPL3.
 Also it might only be self build DIY and not in the library.

+The `Make` process works making a package, but this has yet to contain the right module code.
+Looking into `efsw` for file watching changees.
+Also I made it build `j` from source and install emacs through `sudo apt`.
+Careful, it's not the `master` or `main` branch.
+I think I might leave that for a clone of my first `j` build.

 ## 2.26.29
 TBC